Refunds

 Student Account

 Refunds for classes dropped on or before the 5th class day begin refunding daily after the 5th class day (Summer is the 4th class day).
 Courses will be refunded at 100% during this time period.
-These refunds will display on your student account as a Student Account Refund.
-In July, be sure to add your bank account information with Flywire for direct deposit refunds from the University.
+These refunds are displayed on your student account as a Student Account Refund.

 Parent Plus Refunds